-Hatzalah of Los Angeles was formed to enhance pre-hospital care and develop a higher level of emergency preparedness and support in the Los Angeles Community by augmenting the existing services provided by the municipalities.
-In emergency medical situations where every second counts, community members deserve to have access to the best possible care.
+Hatzalah of Los Angeles was formed to enhance pre-hospital care and develop a higher level of emergency preparedness and support in the Los Angeles community by augmenting the existing services provided by the municipalities.
+In medical situations where every second counts, community members deserve to have access to the best possible care.

 Hatzolah's goal is to provide medical response 24 hours a day, 7 days a week within defined geographical boundaries in Fairfax/La Brea, Pico-Robertston, and North Hollywood.